zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backup-restore-service-ondemand-backup.md

 ### Using Service Fabric Explorer
 Make sure Advanced Mode has been enabled in Service Fabric Explorer settings.
-1. Select the desired partitions and click on Actions.
+1. Select the desired partitions and select on Actions.
 2. Select Trigger Partition Backup, and fill in information for Azure:

     ![Trigger Partition Backup][0]